 Water reuse is considered the reuse of municipal or industrial wastewater that is treated to remove impurities and is suitable for beneficial reuse.
 Beneficial reuse may include cooling, such as at power plants or data centers, and irrigation at farms, athletic fields, parks, playgrounds, golf courses, highway landscaping areas, cemeteries, and similar locations.
 Approximately 17,000 residents are currently served by public sewer.
 As part of the Zero Waste Plan, fifteen percent (15%) of the wastewater generated from the public sewer system shall be recycled or reused in 2025.
 It is estimated that the 17,000 residents generate approximately 1.6 billion gallons of wastewater annually.
 Fifteen percent of the generated wastewater is equivalent to 240 million gallons.
-To achieve 15% reuse/recycling of the wastewater generated in St. Mary's County, it is recommended that the wastewater for beneficial reuse.
+To achieve 15% reuse/recycling of the wastewater generated in St. Mary's County, it is recommended that the wastewater treatment plants contract with local industrial clients, businesses, etc. to provide treated wastewater for beneficial reuse.